Nearly all the leather used by Dents for its gloves is a by-product of the food, wool and dairy industries. It is a completely renewable resource.

 Dents is committed to ensuring the raw materials it uses are sourced and processed in accordance with prevailing international best practices, on a sustainable basis, and in compliance with local, environmental and international laws and ordinances.
 Where elements of the supply chain are outside its direct control, Dents will only deal with reputable partners and suppliers who subscribe to these same principles, and will obtain independent audits or third party certifications where required.

 Dents, which was founded on 1777, is aware of its impact on the local community.
-It is an important employer around its home base of Warminster, Wiltshire, England.
+It is an important employer in the area.
 Most of the company’s workforce lives locally.
 Dents and its employees support local events whenever possible and contribute to local charities.

-Dents owns one of the most important collections of historic gloves in the UK.
+Dents owns one of the most important collections of historic gloves in the country.
 It is in the process of actively renovating and curating its collection.
-As well as being available to academics, the collection is available to the public through pre-organized tours, which include a visit to the factory and lectures on glove manufacturing.
+As well as being available to academics, the collection is available to the public through pre-organised tours, which include a visit to the factory and lectures on glove manufacturing.
 Our Warminster facility is fully wheelchair accessible.